 The UN World Conferences on Women (1975-1995) were also important milestones in building upon the idea that women are indispensable participants and active agents of peace.
 Through the UN women's world conferences, insecurities impacting women within and outside of armed conflict were progressively captured within UN debate and outcome documents (Swaine, A. 2019).
 The first conference in Mexico (1975) initiated an ongoing dialogue on the status of women in a new space and gave impetus to the drafting and passing of the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), an international treaty often referred to as the women's international bill of rights (PeaceWomen).
 CEDAW defines gender-based violence against women "as violence that is directed against a woman because she is a woman or that affects women disproportionately" (Chinkin, C., 2019).
-It also provides that states parties to the Convention condemn discrimination against women in all its forms" (article 2) and ensure to women equal rights politically (article 8) and economically (article 11) (UN, 1979).
+It also provides that states parties to the Convention condemn discrimination against women and undertake "by all appropriate means and without delay a policy of eliminating discrimination against women in all its forms" (article 2) and ensure to women equal rights politically (article 8) and economically (article 11) (UN, 1979).